 Student Receives Support Following Tragedy

-Even before she walks across the stage to accept her associate degree in public health Lucia Rondon will have been on the receiving end of many of the roles for which she’s now trained.
+Even before she walked across the stage to accept her associate degree in public health Lucia Rondon had already been on the receiving end of the very role for which she’s now trained.

-Rondon and her entire family were supported by public and private agencies and organizations when her younger brother Leonel became the lone fatality in the Merrimack Valley Gas Explosions.
+Rondon and her entire family were supported by public and private agencies and organizations when her younger brother Leonel became the lone fatality in the Merrimack Valley Gas Explosions in September 2018.
 The entire Lawrence community galvanized to advocate for the Rondons who found themselves immersed in a very public tragedy.

 This Bronx, NY, native was educated in the Dominican Republic.
 She was a young teen when her family settled in Lawrence.
 Following her 2008 graduation from Lawrence High School she enrolled at Northern Essex and earned a associate degree in middle/high school education, a phlebotomy certificate and medical administration certificate.
 After training with the American Red Cross she worked as both a certified nurse assistant and then a medical assistant in a local physician’s office.
 Wanting to build on her medical knowledge and continue to work in the medical field, the now mom of two returned to NECC for her degree in public health.